Architecture of Aarhus: Modern, postmodern and contemporary

-Districts
+Districts and urban planning

 The oldest neighborhood is the Latin Quarter; a low, dense area with narrow, curved streets and buildings hailing back as far as the 1500s.
 The Latin Quarter and areas south of it delimits much of the city up to the 19th century.
 When the city walls were removed in 1851 the city expanded in all directions.
 Northwards into what became the Nørre Stenbro quarter, initially small-scale industry and small houses but in the late 1800s larger 4-5 story perimeter blocks with rental units.
 North-west became Vesterbro; at first villas but after 1870 many 2-3 story houses and by 1920 the first 4-5 story city blocks were built around Vesterbro Torv.

 In the south Frederiksbjerg was developed between 1898 and 1930 by urban planning designs of the architect Hack Kampmann and city engineer Einar Ambt.
 The plans called for a tight city block structure around Ingerslevs Boulevard as the central axis.
 To the north Trøjborg was developed in stages, first industry and houses between 1896 and 1902 and later between 1928 and 1937 larger planned blocks.
 The area around the Central Station, Banegårdspladsen and Park Allé was developed in Neoclassical style in the 1920s by designs of Axel Høeg-Hansen.

+In the 1930s, large public housing projects were initiated by strong housing cooperatives such as AAB in particular, and the building boomed in the post-war era.
+Some of more notable buildings from this period includes Bakkegaarden (1938), Viborggården (1940), and Møllevangen (1942-1953).
+From the 1950s, the increasing prosperity and wealth distribution inspired development and new construction of several garden suburbs such as Riisvangen and Viby J; suburbs that have later merged with the expanding city.
+From the 1960s, concrete construction took off with a number of notable high-rise projects including Klostervangen (finished 1968) and the large suburban Gellerup Plan (1968-1972).

-The most modern neighborhoods are CeresByen and the Docklands; developed in the 2010s on former industrial sites; the architecture is generally taller with many free-standing buildings in contrast to the enclosed city blocks typical for the rest of the city.
+The most recent neighborhoods includes CeresByen and the Docklands, developed in the 2010s on former industrial sites.
+The architecture is contemporary, with several new architectural icons, and are generally taller with many free-standing buildings in contrast to the enclosed city blocks typical for the rest of the city.
+As of 2025, new boroughs are still under construction, also in the city center, including Sydhavnskvarteret in the south harbour district and Brokvarteret, while some are still in the planning phase, such as the redevelopment of the central bus terminals and railway yard.